davidsbatista/MuSICo/README.rst

 The MinHash-based Semantic Relationship Classifier (MuSICo) is an  on-line approach for extracting of semantic relationships, based on the idea of nearest neighbor classification.

 Instead of learning a statistical model, it finds the most similar relationship instances in a database and uses these similarities to make the decision of whether the sentence holds a certain relationship type.
-The relationship expressed in the sentence is classified according to the relationship type of the most similar relationship instances in a database.
+The sentence is classified according to the relationship type of the most similar relationship instances in a database.

 The computation is done by leveraging min-hash and locality sensitive hashing for efficiently measuring the similarity between instances.